A topic from the subject of Inorganic Chemistry in Chemistry.

 Procedure:

-- Add a few drops of potassium permanganate solution to the blood.
-The solution will turn dark purple.
+2. Add a few drops (approximately 5) of potassium permanganate solution to the blood.
+Observe the color change.

-- Add a few drops of hydrogen peroxide to the mixture.
-The solution will turn pink as the hydrogen peroxide is decomposed.
+4. Add a few drops (approximately 5) of hydrogen peroxide solution to the mixture.
+Observe the color change.
+(Caution: Handle hydrogen peroxide with care.)

 Observations: